trekhleb/machine-learning-octave/linear-regression/README.md

 # Linear Regression

-Linear regression is a linear model, e.g. a model that assumes a linear relationship between the input variables (_x_) and the single output variable (_y_).
+> Linear regression is a linear model, e.g. a model that assumes a linear relationship between the input variables (_x_) and the single output variable (_y_).
 More specifically, that output variable (_y_) can be calculated from a linear combination of the input variables (_x_).

 ![Linear Regression](https://upload.wikimedia.org/wikipedia/commons/3/3a/Linear_regression.svg)

-On the image below there is an example of dependency between input variable _x_ and output variable _y_.
+On the image above there is an example of dependency between input variable _x_ and output variable _y_.
 The red line in the above graph is referred to as the best fit straight line.
 Based on the given data points (training examples), we try to plot a line that models the points the best.
 In the real world scenario we normally have more than one input variable.

 ## Features (variables)